 TRY 4-H!
 (4-H Members Only)

-Teen Ambassadors will serve a one-year term and will be expected to do the following:
+Teen Ambassadors will serve a 4 month term and will be expected to do the following:

 - Communicate regularly via email and attend Zoom video conference meetings once a month.

-- Promote 4-H in county; be a positive role model.
+- Promote 4-H in your community, your county and the around the State; be a positive 4-H role model.

 Citizenship Washington Focus (4-H Members Only)